-Earth Day, observed on April 22nd, is a convenient opportunity to discuss environmental concerns and promote environmental awareness with your students.
+Earth Day is celebrated each year on April 22nd.
+This day is a great opportunity to discuss environmental concerns and promote environmental awareness with your students.
 Check out the following websites and activities for Earth Day resources to use in your classroom.

 United States Environmental Protection Agency

 Head over to epa.gov/earthday for a variety of Earth Day resources.
-Learn about the history of Earth Day, watch Earth Day videos, find out how to be an eco-conscious consumer, and explore classroom project resources and lessons.
+Learn about the history of Earth Day, watch Earth Day videos, and find out how to be an eco-conscious consumer.
+Plus, explore classroom project resources and lessons.

 Search a large range of free resources by grade level, subject, and resource type.
-PBSLearningMedia.org offers lesson plans, documents, images, audio files, and videos from popular PBS television series.
+PBSLearningMedia.org offers lesson plans, images, videos and more from popular PBS television series.

 Find a collection of activities, quizzes and lessons at TeachingHistory.org.
-Students can explore the history of Earth Day, conservation, and primary sources related to the environment.
+Students can explore the history of Earth Day, conservation, and other topics related to the environment.

 Prepare for Earth Day using Science NetLinks lessons and resources.
-Find teacher-friendly lessons, printables, audio files, videos, interactive and hands-on materials covering a variety of topics including conservation, ecosystems, ecology, and more.
+Find teacher-friendly lessons, printables, audio files, videos, interactive and hands-on materials.
+These resources cover a variety of topics like conservation, ecosystems, ecology, and more.

 Host a Solar Cookout

 Challenge students to make a solar oven, then have cookout together!
 Explore alternative energy sources using solar energy.
-This activity from Scholastic walks you through the process of hosting a solar picnic including reading materials, instructions for building a solar oven, free printables, and other great resources about solar energy.
+This activity from Scholastic walks you through the process of hosting a solar picnic.
+You’ll find reading materials, instructions for building a solar oven, free printables, and other resources about solar energy.

 Students track how much trash is thrown away in the school cafeteria.
 Using a simple data table, students will identify the types of items thrown away (plastic, foil, paper bags, bottles, banana peels, etc).
 This information can then be used to create posters to hang in the building encouraging staff and students to recycle or use re-usable lunch items.
 Take it a step further and start a composting project!